apache/druid/docs/development/extensions-contrib/k8s-jobs.md

 ##### Header parameters

-The endpoint supports a set of optional header parameters to populate the `author` and `comment` fields in the configuration history.
+The endpoint supports the following optional header parameters to populate the `author` and `comment` fields in the configuration history.

 * `X-Druid-Author`
   * Type: String